annaS000/Rideshare-Analysis/README.md

 ## **Results**
 ![ride date](https://raw.githubusercontent.com/annaS000/Rideshare-Analysis/main/Resources/ride_data_by_city_type.png)
 > Here we can see the differences in ride-sharing data for Rural, Suburban, and Urban areas. **Urban areas** have the most rides, drivers, and the lowest rates for ride fares. **Rural areas** have the least amount of rides and drivers and the most expensive ride fares.  **Suburban areas** don't have as many rides or drivers as Urban places but are more successful than Rural places. and has the mid-range price out of the three types for ride fares.
+In regards to the **Total Fares**, Urban cities received about double the amount of fares compared to Suburban cities and almost 10 times more than Rural cities.

 ![data by week](https://raw.githubusercontent.com/annaS000/Rideshare-Analysis/main/analysis/PyBer_fare_summary.png)
-> This line graph display the ride-sharing data for each city on a weekly basis.
+> This line graph displays the total fares per week for each city between the months of January and April. **Urban areas** saw highs and lows in Total Fares during the month of March. **Suburban** and **Rural areas** did not experience many changes throughout the given months except for a few subtle peaks and dips.
+We can see all city types had a spike in Total Fare towards the end of February.

 ---